Coronavirus Policy Update, December 2021

 Do I have to wear a mask.

-Will we live stream if people can't make it to the meeting or don't feel like they can leave their house yet?
+Will we live-stream if people can't make it to the meeting?

 Absolutely.
 Please note that during the stay-at-home-order, a lot of time and effort (especially from our faithful brother, Roy Behymer) went in to making our videos each week and overlaying song lyrics during worship.
-The live stream will not have those features and will not be as polished as our more recent posts.
+The live stream today is not as polished as it is a true live product and has not undergone any editing.
+This means that there may be "dead air" in which it seems like nothing is happening because we are either off screen, or have a moment at church that his not readily captured by the cameras (such as church members praying from the middle of the room and not "on stage").

 Will we conduct communion?